-The Franchise Association of South Africa is a member of the Small Business Institute (SBI) as well as Business Unity South Africa (BUSA).
-Together with nominated members, it supports industry representation by serving on the relevant BUSA committees to raise important issues, canvass opinions and comments from members and influence government structures who are law writers on matters that affect small business.
+The Franchise Association of South Africa is a member of the Small Business Institute (SBI) as well as South African United Business Confederation (SAUBC).
+Together with nominated members, it supports industry representation by serving on the relevant SAUBC committees to raise important issues, canvass opinions and comments from members and influence government structures who are law writers on matters that affect small business.

 Annual studies are conducted amongst franchisors and franchisees.
 The studies commenced in 2012 and the annual results are available by way of a free download link on the association’s website.
 The information is seen as very valuable by all stakeholders and used very regularly in various marketing mediums.
 Members are encouraged to participate in the survey as participating franchisors may on request, receive free specific sector information if it is available from the service provider, ResearchIQ.

 Members who successfully influence and encourage non-members to join the Association, can receive a 10% discount on their membership fees for the ensuring year, for every member referral signed up.

 Through the ServicesSeta the Association has secured a seat on the business chamber and submitted an application for funding for 1500 learnership over three years which would be offered to interested members.
 It is working with SEDA to submit an application for incubator funding which once again would be offered to interested members.
 Participation in these projects could reduce a member’s labour costs as well as provide a tax rebate benefit.